-As \cite{Acemoglu2024} explicitly warns, projecting explosive productivity gains directly from task exposure fundamentally overlooks the micro-frictions and ``hard-to-learn'' tasks that dictate real-world integration.
-While a generative model may possess the technical capability to draft a binding legal contract or write a diagnostic medical script, adopting this technology introduces severe legal, ethical, and physical liabilities.
-In high-stakes environments, the probabilistic nature of current statistical-fitting AI---functioning fundamentally as ``stochastic parrots'' rather than causal reasoners \cite{Bender2021} and thus inherently prone to unpredictable hallucinations in long-tail edge cases \cite{Ji2023, bommasani2021opportunities}---confronts the absolute inflexibility of human legal accountability.
+Acemoglu \cite{Acemoglu2024} warns that projecting productivity gains straight from task exposure overlooks the micro-frictions and ``hard-to-learn'' tasks that govern real-world integration.
+A generative model may have the technical capability to draft a binding legal contract or a diagnostic medical script, but adopting it introduces severe legal, ethical, and physical liabilities.
+In high-stakes environments, current statistical-fitting AI functions as a ``stochastic parrot'' rather than a causal reasoner \cite{Bender2021}, and is therefore prone to unpredictable hallucinations in long-tail edge cases \cite{Ji2023, bommasani2021opportunities}.
+This probabilistic behaviour collides with the absolute inflexibility of human legal accountability.

 This study addresses this critical gap by introducing the \textbf{Tech-Risk Dual-Factor Model}.
 We hypothesize that true occupational replaceability is governed not solely by the capability of the algorithm, but by the risk tolerance of the commercial environment.
 To test this, building upon the foundational economic framework that technological displacement occurs at the task level rather than the macro-occupational aggregate \cite{Acemoglu2018}, we dismantle the occupational taxonomy into its most atomic units: Detailed Work Activities (DWAs).
 Utilizing a multi-model AI ensemble validated by a rigorously stratified, multi-national Human-in-the-Loop (HITL) protocol involving 31 cross-disciplinary experts, we assess 2,087 DWAs across both their technical susceptibility to AI and their inherent business risk.